 Whichever way you choose to serve your breakfast hash, it’s sure to be a hit and is always a great way to start your day!
 It keeps in an airtight container in the fridge for about three to four days for best results.

 This recipe is:

-For more vegan breakfast recipes, try my other recipes!
+For more vegan breakfast recipes and ideas, try my other recipes!

 - In a large pan over medium heat, add oil* and diced potatoes.
-Stir potatoes and oil together and cook, covered, for about 10 minutes or until they begin to crisp and are softer when poked with a fork.
+Stir potatoes and oil together and cook for about 10 minutes or until they begin to crisp and are softer when poked with a fork.

 - Chop the remaining ingredients into bite-sized pieces and add to the pan along with the spices.
 Give it a good stir and continue cooking for 5-10 minutes, or until veggies are soft.

 *For an oil free version, simply use a splash of water or vegetable stock for cooking.
 It will not be as crispy but it will still be delicious!

 Amount Per Serving: Calories: 352Total Fat: 22gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 19gCholesterol: 0mgSodium: 92mgCarbohydrates: 37gFiber: 5gSugar: 6gProtein: 6g